Arizona Child Custody and Visitation Considerations

 - The child’s health, both mental and physical;

 - The parents’ health, both mental and physical;

 - Lifestyle of the parents, including any history of abuse;

 - Emotional relationship with the child and ability to parent effectively;

 - Ability for the parent to provide necessities, such as food, shelter, and medical care;

 - The lifestyle and patterns the child is used to, such as activities, schools, and churches;

 - The parent’s ability to communicate effectively with the other parent.

-There are a lot of considerations when it comes to Arizona divorce, and it's important that you understand your rights during the difficult custody and visitation process.
-Contact a compassionate Phoenix divorce lawyer today at 1-888-929-5292, and also request a free copy of our book, Arizona Family Law - How to Handle Tough Issues in Tough Times.
+There are a lot of considerations when it comes to Arizona divorce, and it’s important that you understand your rights during the difficult custody and visitation process.
+Contact a compassionate Phoenix divorce lawyer today at 1-888-929-5292, and also request a free copy of our book, Arizona Family Law – The Essential Arizona Divorce Guide.
 We are devoted to helping our clients get the best results.